 - About 24 percent of people ages 20-69 who report having excellent hearing have measurable hearing damage.

 - About 20% of adults with no job exposure to loud sounds have hearing damage.

-Hearing damage is permanent – there is no cure and no treatment.
+Hearing damage is permanent – there is no cure but there are ways to prevent further damage.
 It results in more than people who don’t hear well.
 It can also cause tinnitus, a constant ring or buzzing in the ears, and the stress surrounding losing one’s hearing can lead to anxiety and high blood pressure.

 A single, one-time loud noise can damage hearing, but so can noise at lower levels over time.

 “The louder a sound is, and the longer you are exposed to it, the more likely it will damage your hearing,” according to the CDC.

 Damaging sounds may not be loud enough to register as dangerous, said Schuchat, as more than half of those 40 million report no exposure to loud noise.
 Loud concerts or constant pounding music are common sources of hearing damage, but lawnmowers, leaf blowers, woodworking saws, and other machinery can also damage hearing.